Latin American Studies Program

 Fill in the online application in the following link.

-You will be receiving an email with a Dropbox invitation with your name on it.
-The Dropbox invitation is not created automatically.
+You will be receiving an email with a Dropbox invitation with your name on it so that you can check the documents you've recently uploaded.

 UC organizes its academic year in two semesters: